biodiversitygenomicsoulu/Free-Course-on-Portable-Molecular-Biology-for-Biodiversity-Monitoring/3_Genetic_Marker_Amplification_(PCR)_🔁_English_Version.md

 > | Final extension      |       72 °C |  600 s |      1 |
 > | Hold                 |        4 °C |      ∞ |      — |

+➤ **3.10** Quick spin-down at maximum speed in the Gyro™ Plus Microcentrifuge (Figure 5).

+➤➤➤ We will use 1 µL of PCR product in the next step (4.
+Gel Electrophoresis).